Visibility is restricted on airplanes.

-If you look outside the plane porthole you see parts of the plane sometimes, but mostly you see clouds, Mother Nature’s sunscreens.
-Sometimes they are white as your grandfather’s hair while other times they are puffed up like a boxer’s right eye.
-The clouds take fantastic shapes, and, at this moment, look suspiciously like the mushrooms growing in my back lawn this last Spring.
+I look outside the small porthole and see parts of our plane, but mostly see clouds, Mother Nature’s sunscreens.
+Sometimes the clouds are white as your grandfather’s hair while other times they are puffed up like a boxer’s bruised right eye.
+Clouds take fantastic shapes, and, at this moment, look suspiciously like the mushrooms growing in my back yard this last Spring.

-Setting down with a bump on a wet runway, this ninth Scotttreks trek, has begun, for real.
+Setting down with a bump, on a wet runway, this ninth Scotttreks trek, has begun.

 I’m not going to beaches and all-inclusive resorts.

 I’ll be stepping back into history into the Unesco certified Colonial Zone in Santo Domingo where Spain established a beachhead in the New World.

 I’ll spend my time in one little neighborhood, one of the oldest neighborhoods in this country.

 Landing, my notebook is almost empty, waiting to be filled.